csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

 * We have decided to have regular bi-weekly meetings on Sundays from 9pm to 10pm.

 **Meeting 2**
-What did you discuss during the meetings?
+In this meeting we discussed:
 - We discussed narrowing the scope, specifically we discussed which features we thought were essential (Login , Questionnaire, Carbon emissions visualization (circle graph), Tips for reducing carbon emissions, Goals for reducing carbon emission (checklist), Reward system, Sharing on social media) and non-essential (Adding friends) as decided in Thursday’s tutorial.
   - Jeffrey noted that he thought it was okay that we do not include the social stuff yet since it is more complicated and will have to look at user feedback from test groups anyways.
 - We discussed screenshots of apps that Jeffrey provided us:
   - Atomic Habits/ Blinkst:
     - Short description under the book saying what it is
   - Book summary app:
-    - Clean + simple
+    - Clean and simple
     - Scrolling through library
     - Colourful
     - Like scrolling through Netflix